thewaytozion/widgets/README.md

 IS RUNNING ON iOS 14.3 (beta2) ONLY.
 Crossing fingers that "Set Wallpaper" function will stay with public iOS 14.3 release.

-Shortcut can be downloaded here [Link Later](https://t.co/XuruULlFCb?amp=1 "Link Later") for iOS14.3
+Shortcut for iOS 14.3 can be downloaded here [Link Later](https://t.co/XuruULlFCb?amp=1 "Link Later").

 My personal screenshot from Shortcut can be seen below:
 ![Screenshot1](https://github.com/thewaytozion/widgets/blob/main/img/LS.PNG "Screenshot1")